AlFahimBinFaruk/Problem_Solving_Journey/readme.md

 * In Interview try not to do long solutions as it will be difficult to explain , which will give bad impression.
 * While solving a problem with an algo always try to keep in mind the time and space complexity of that algo.
+* Python is the best-language for coding interview.

 ### Resources
 * [Neetcode - Blind 75](https://neetcode.io/practice)